Darky1407/public_view_url_verify/README.md

 Control Flow :
   1. The user inputs a url into the website
-  2. The website through the api calls the url_extractor module
+  2. The website through the flask api calls the randomforest model and the url_extractor
-  3. The url_erxtractor module creates an output CSV file which is taken as the input of the algorithm
-  4. The algorithm then produces an (filler) output
-  5. The output is returned to the website to be displayed
+  3. After the model evaluates the url it returns a confidence score back to the website
+  4. The website displays the confidence score as a percentage bar

 The url_extractor module takes the given url and checks if the url contains:
 | Column Name             | Meaning                                         |